lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Outage notice
+summary: We are investigating reported problems affecting the system.
 env:
   - idfprod
-enabled: false
+enabled: true
 ---